dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/SetRole.md

 * The privileges granted to that role
-* The union of privileges of roles contained in that role (for a definition of role containment, see "Syntax for roles" in [`GRANT` statement](sqlref_statements_grant.html))
+* The union of privileges of roles contained in that role (for a definition of role containment, see "Syntax for roles" in &nbsp;[`GRANT` statement](sqlref_statements_grant.html))

 In a session, the *current privileges* define what the session is